 If you are an international student from a non-EU country, you are required by Dutch Immigration Law to have a tuberculosis (TB) test at a local GGD office (Dutch Health Service).
 Participating in TB testing is important for your health, but most importantly it is necessary for obtaining your (temporary) residence permit.
 Tuberculosis is a severe, but curable, disease and is found all over the world.
 It is much more common in the country where you are born than in the Netherlands, therefore you are tested for TB.

-In general, all students from non-EU countries must take a tuberculosis test.
+In general, most students from non-EU countries must take a tuberculosis test.
 Students from the countries listed here do not have to do the tuberculosis test.

 You will be tested on tuberculosis by a chest X-ray.